giulianbiolo/LogicLegionASA/report/report.typ

 We don't make the parcel decay with time as it's not particularly relevant.
 If the agent decides to pick it up, the hook will be called again each time the parcel updates it's score keeping it's belief up to date.
 Otherwise, if the agent decides to ignore it, having the parcel remain in the memory of the agent might turn advantageous in the future as an alternative to a sort of random walk when the agent runs out of options.
 === Tiles Sensing:
-The "onTile" hook is called at the start for each tile in the map.
+The `onTile()` hook is called at the start for each tile in the map.
 We store the tiles on a map in the agent's beliefs, which will be used to plan the agent's path.
 Every delivery tile is stored separately in an array of delivery tiles, and the same goes for spawner tiles as follows:

 ```typescript
 type Point2D = { x: number, y: number };